syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 {% endtabs %}

 ### Adding front layer content
-Add any layouts such as StackLayout, AbsoluteLayout , RelativeLayout , or Grid to the front layer of backdrop control.
+The front layer always appears in front of the back layer.
+It is displayed at full width and holds primary content.

 {% tabs %}